nicholaswilde/recipes/docs/sauces-and-dressings/claire's-five-onion-dip.md

 ### Step 3

-Mix the onions with sour cream, mayonnaise, Worcestershire sauce, and white pepper, taste (with a chip), and adjust salt and pepper if needed.
+Mix the onions with sour cream, [mayonnaise][1], Worcestershire sauce, and white pepper, taste (with a chip), and adjust salt and pepper if needed.
 You can even add a pinch of MSG if you like, but this is one dip that frankly does not need it, as the mixture of onions is packed with tons of deep umami.
 Garnish with the thinly sliced portion of the green onion (or crunchy fried onions, or fried garlic) and consume with your favorite potato chip.

 ## :link: Source

 - <https://lifehacker.com/your-onion-dip-needs-at-least-five-onions-1849586590>

+[1]: <./mayonnaise.md>